-Yet, I’ve found I always get a boost when I take the time to “get ready” for the day by styling my hair, putting on make-up and wearing real clothing (as opposed to whatever I slept in), even if I don’t have anywhere special to go.
+Yet, I’ve found I always get a boost when I take the time to “get ready” for the day by styling my hair, putting on make-up and wearing real clothing (as opposed to raggedy sweats), even if I don't have anywhere special to go.

-When I’m groomed, not only do I just feel better overall, I’m also more willing to get out of the house and to interact with other people instead of darting furtively through the grocery store aisles hoping not to run into anyone I know because I’m wearing mismatched sweats and my hair is a mess.
+When I’m groomed, not only do I just feel better overall, I’m also more willing to get out of the house and interact with other people instead of darting furtively through the grocery store aisles hoping not to see anyone I know.

 3) Make some plans

 A vicious cycle happens, where feeling blah tends to make me a little hermit-y, and being hermit-y tends to make me feel more blah.
-So to break the blah/hermit cycle, I bust out the calendar and make some plans.
+To break the blah/hermit cycle, I bust out the calendar and make some plans.

-Forcing myself to make some concrete plans almost always elevates my mood and helps banish the blahs.
+Forcing myself to make concrete plans almost always improves my mood and helps banish the blahs.

 4) Do something kind

-A lot of times when I’m feeling “off” it’s because I’ve been spending too much time thinking about myself and not enough time thinking of others.
-So, I make a conscious effort to think about what I can do for someone else, and then actually do it.
+A lot of times when I’m feeling "off" it’s because I’ve been spending too much time thinking about myself and not enough time thinking of others.
+I try to make a conscious effort to think about what I can do for someone else, and then actually do it.